Installation

 Automatic Installation

-1. If you do not plan on editing this package and hope to simply use it as is (not a common use case), you can simply install it
+If you do not plan on editing this package and hope to simply use it as is, you can simply install it

-1. Or, if you plan on editing, making changes, and adding functionality to this package (this is expected to be the most common choice), then first clone the repository into your home directory, here into a temet directory, then install the package in ‘editable’ mode.
+If you plan on editing, making changes, and adding functionality to this package (recommended choice), then first clone the repository, then install the package in ‘editable’ mode.
 This means that the files in this directory are not copied anywhere, but are used as is.
-Any changes you make are reflected (i.e. usable) in your python environment.
+Any changes you make are reflected (i.e. immediately usable) in your python environment.

 pip install -e temet